agombolay/ahcg2017_starterpipeline/README.md

 -g /path/to/GenomeAnalysisTK.jar -b /path/to/bowtie2 -w /path/to/genome.bt2 -r /path/to/genome.fa
 -d /path/to/genome.vcf -t /path/to/trimmomatic-0.36.jar -a /path/to/adapters.fa -o /path/to/output

+### Features of pipeline
+* Calculates median and max coverage
+* Filters variants by quality and depth

 ### Extract regions of interest from BAM file
 ```
 samtools view input.bam "Chr10:18000-45500" > output.bam